sip23bjit/sip23bjit/README.md

 ## 📝 Blogs and writing
 I've very active, writing content regularly to at least one of these.
-- [Blog Link]
+- Will Be Added SOON [Blog Link]
-- [Blog Link]
+- Will Be Added SOON [Blog Link]

 ## 🌟 Projects
- - Project Name: Brief description of the project.
+ - Will Be Added SOON - Project Name: Brief description of the project.
 Technologies used: [List of technologies].
- - Project Name: Brief description of the project.
+ - Will Be Added SOON - Project Name: Brief description of the project.
 Technologies used: [List of technologies].
- - Project Name: Brief description of the project.
+ - Will Be Added SOON - Project Name: Brief description of the project.
 Technologies used: [List of technologies].

 ## __📈 Technologies I have worked with:__